 CVE-2026-43704 is a use-after-free vulnerability in Apple Web Extensions.
-Apple states that the issue was addressed through improved memory management.
-Successful triggering of the flaw by a malicious web extension can lead to an unexpected process crash.
-The issue affects Safari 26.5.2 prior to patching, iOS 26.5.2 prior to patching, iPadOS 26.5.2 prior to patching, and macOS Tahoe 26.5.2 prior to patching.
+The flaw stems from improper memory lifecycle handling in the Web Extensions component and was addressed through improved memory management.
+Successful triggering of the stale pointer condition by a malicious web extension can destabilize the affected process and result in an unexpected process crash.
+Apple reports fixes in Safari 26.5.2, iOS 26.5.2, iPadOS 26.5.2, macOS Tahoe 26.5.2, tvOS 26.6, visionOS 26.6, and watchOS 26.6.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.